 On Sunday, with rain clouds looming over all of Taiwan for the foreseeable future, I decided to move down to Hualien City for the rest of my holiday.
 I spent yesterday looking around a the small city including an enjoyable walk along the river and coastline, despite the rain.
 I particularly liked the A-zone which had a variety of local artisan shops in a similar layout to that of the Red House in Taipei.

 Today I had something a little more thrilling booked.
-Initially I had hoped to try tandem paragliding but with the weather as it is, this had to be put in a back burner for some other time.
+Initially I had hoped to try tandem paragliding but with the weather as it is, this had to be put on the back burner for some other time.
 So, I asked myself, what can I do outside while not being bothered by the rain?
 Being at that awkward stage between an intermediate and beginner level, I didn’t want to take a surf lesson.
 This left river tracing or white water rafting.
 Initially I planned to both, however river tracing doesn’t run during the winter months so I was left with just white water rafting.

 The driver collected me from the hostel at 07:30 and we headed to the Xiuguluan River, picking up one other person along the way.
 Once there, we learnt that we would be joining a large group of high school students for the rafting.
 After a lot of Chinese and no English we headed to the shore.
 With ten to a boat we set off into the great unknown.
 I briefly noted that the mountains, shrouded in cloud were quite picturesque.
-This was the first and last time I admired tbe scenery.
+This was the first and last time I admired the scenery.
 Ere we made it to the the centre of the river, toy water cannons were produced and bailers were weaponised.

 What followed was a hilarious four hours of occasional paddling, falling overboard and splashing all who came within firing range.
 When it comes to splashing a teacher in the face, language is apparently universal and victory achieved.
 I admit to feeling a tad sorry for the safety boats as they sped up and down the river, continuously retrieving oars and returning people to their boats.